dtonhofer/testing_h2_and_spring_jdbc/README.md

 reads data item D, obtaining value item x.
 Transaction T1 then updates D to y and commits.
 T2 then re-reads D and no longer finds the value x seen earlier but the value y written by T1, i.e. data already collected for T2 may unexpectedly change during T2.

-This unsoundness is supposed to go away at isolation level ANSI REPEATABLE READ and stronger.
+This unsoundness is supposed to go away at isolation level ANSI "REPEATABLE READ" and stronger.

 Taking a "data item" to be a record identified by a fixed identifier, we test the following scenarios: